N.W.T. MLAs postpone vote on public inquiry into wildfires | CBC News

 Thompson said that as speaker his role is to vote "to encourage debate" and voted to postpone the motion until Feb.
 22.

-The public inquiry will establish an independent board of four people to investigate the territorial government's response to the 2023 wildfire season.
+The public inquiry would establish an independent board of four people to investigate the territorial government's response to the 2023 wildfire season.

 The public inquiry would be in addition to the reviews that two governments are participating in, looking into their handling of the wildfire season